sponsorCoinAdmin/spCoinSetupEnv/README.md

 - If the menu system is installed correctly, simply type short cut - <b>'m \<enter>'</b> in a bash window and the following should appear:

 #### The Main Menu![<b>Author Image</b>](https://github.com/sponsorCoinAdmin/spCoinImages/blob/main/mainMenu.jpg)
 - The above menu is simply a menu of many submenu's and is self explanatory.
 Each submenu is explained below.
 Each entry is an - to an alternate command menu short cut.
 Each submenu exists under the repositorie's {<b>PROJECT</b>}/env directory.
-These menus cane be more completely described in the file [<b>./setupEnv/ReadMe.md</b>](https://github.com/sponsorCoinAdmin/spCoinSetupEnv/blob/main/README.md).
+These menus can be more completely described in the file [<b>./setupEnv/ReadMe.md</b>](https://github.com/sponsorCoinAdmin/spCoinSetupEnv/blob/main/README.md).

 - - - -